-The federal government should create some type of public social insurance benefit.
-It should be within Medicare or in a new public program that provides some level of coverage to protect consumers who need LTSS.
+The federal government should create a public social insurance benefit that provides coverage for LTSS.
+It should be within Medicare or in a new public program.

-Benefits should be designed to enable consumers to choose services they consider most appropriate for their needs.
+Benefits should enable consumers to choose services most appropriate for their needs.

-Strong federal and state oversight should be provided to ensure the equitable treatment of all people eligible to receive services.
+Strong federal and state oversight should ensure the equitable treatment of all people eligible to receive services.
 People must have equal access to services regardless of payer.

 Care management should be used to coordinate health care and LTSS for people who need both types of services.
 Care management should be conflict-free, multidisciplinary, and available to all, regardless of payer.